alpmestan/ghc-pretty-errors/0000-error-values-proposal.rst

 errors.
-This price is likely a higher one to pay in the long run than the import cycles that we would work around when implementing the current proposal, as the cost will likely be non-trivial when/if we implement the proposal, but rather small afterwards, especially with a flat hierarchy.
-GHC does not get a new subsystem all that often.
+This price is likely a higher one to pay in the long run than the import cycles that we would work around when implementing the current proposal, as the cost will likely be non-trivial when/if we implement the proposal, but very small afterwards, especially with a flat hierarchy.
+GHC does not get a new subsystem nor an error infrastructure redesign all that often.

 Unresolved Questions
 --------------------